qtop/qtop/docs/documentation.md

 ```
 A default duration of `2m` is used, if no value is given.

+_Important_: What is displayed on screen during instant replay is what was displayed at that particular moment.
+If the User was navigating up and down while using filters, this is what is going to be displayed.

 ## Customisation

 Customisation is achieved by means of editing a configuration file.
 Modifying most of the keys available in the configuration file can affect the behaviour of qtop in a live manner, if running in [watch mode](#watch-mode).